 The Priddy Singers

-The Priddy Singers was founded in November 2015, and with the generous support of the Priddy Folk Festival has quickly established itself as a popular and friendly community choir, performing to a high standard.
+The Priddy Singers ensemble was founded in November 2015, and with the generous support of the Priddy Folk Festival has quickly established itself as a popular and friendly community choir, performing to a high standard.

 Financial assistance from the Festival has been crucial in helping us to grow quickly from a fledgling group to the 40+ members we now comprise.
 The choir is proud to be able to offer the first half term of singing free of charge to all new members, putting an outward-looking and welcoming philosophy at our core.